-This CD is available as Durosoir: Quatuors a cordes or String Quartets 1-3, performed by Quatuor Diotima, on Amazon US and Presto Classical.
-Unfortunately it is not on Spotify or Youtube but Presto have sound samples of the three quartets.
+The review CD is available as Durosoir: Quatuors a cordes or String Quartets 1-3, on the Alpha label, performed by Quatuor Diotima, on Amazon US and Presto Classical.
+This CD is on Spotify but I couldn’t find it anywhere else.

 Listenability: A terrific recording of three fine works by a very individualistic composer, paradoxically steeped in the French tradition.